ajfisher/building-droids-with-js/slides.md

 Notes:
 A good example of this is the AR Drone - you can play with using a node library to interact with the copter directly to do some really interesting things but you can’t fundamentally change the hardware.
-Having said that, people have done some fantastic things at this level.

-So there’s plenty of very interesting devices you can grab hold of and start playing about with really easily.

 ---